18F/handbook/_pages/policies/tech-policies/fitara.md

 ## What is FITARA

+The [Federal IT Acquisition Reform Act](https://management.cio.gov/), or FITARA, is U.S. legislation enacted on December 19, 2014 that puts federal agency CIOs in control of IT investments.
+What does that mean?
+It means that the CIO (Chief Information Officer) and CTO (Chief Technology Officer) need to give documented approval of an IT purchase to remain compliant with this act.

-The Federal Information Technology Acquisition Reform Act (FITARA) was enacted on December 19, 2014, and outlines specific requirements related to:
+More broadly, FITARA outlines specific requirements related to:

 1. CIO authority enhancements
 2. Enhanced transparency and improved risk management in IT investments